 If the goals in trading are approached globally, though, most people in this industry agree on the following:

 If you try to calculate how many years it will take to grow your account from $100 to half a million, even earning 15-20% per month, it will result in a rather large number.
 That is why many traders who start with a small amount first tend to overclock.
-That is, to multiply the deposit in a short span of time in order to move to a more rational strategy in terms of risks.
+That is, to multiply the deposit in a short period to move to a more rational strategy in terms of risks.

 WHY DO YOU NEED ALL THIS?